NihaalManaf/tp/docs/DeveloperGuide.md

 * **Index**: A 1-based position reference used in commands to identify contacts in the displayed list.
 Internally converted to 0-based for `List` operations.
 Represented by the `Index` class.
 * **Mainstream OS**: Windows, Linux, MacOS - target platforms for the application.
 * **PDPA (Personal Data Protection Act)**: Singapore's data protection regulation.
 Application supports compliance through bulk deletion and data export features.
 * **Predicate**: A functional interface representing a boolean-valued function.
-Used extensively for filtering (e.g., `PersonMatchesKeywordsPredicate`, `NameContainsKeywordsPredicate`).
+Used extensively for filtering (e.g. `PersonMatchesKeywordsPredicate`, `NameContainsKeywordsPredicate`).
 * **Status**: An enum-like class representing contact lifecycle states (Contacted, Rejected, Accepted, Unreachable, Busy, Uncontacted).
 Used for filtering and template association.

 --------------------------------------------------------------------------------------------------------------------